Our expert writers have put together these guidelines on electricity and water tenders to help you increase your tender and bid win rates:

 Whole cost of project is a common term now involved in most energy, hydraulic and utility tenders.
 Most major projects involve a construction and maintenance period.
-Some tender are for maintenance only.
+Some tenders are for maintenance only.
 Either way, the client will often have a focus on the longer term.
-Remember that you a pitching to an educated procurement department with subject matter experts that know what they want It’s important that you appeal to their long term thinking and focus on the longer term in your submission.
+Remember that you are pitching to an educated procurement department with subject matter experts that know what they want It’s important that you appeal to their long-term thinking and focus on the longer-term in your submission.

 About our team